 - Explain The Benefits Of Vacation: Tell them how refreshing time off is; how vacation led to you having a more positive attitude at work.
 Explain the health benefits of time away.

 - Encourage Them To Take A Vacation: Some people are really like children; they must be led.
 Throw some vacation ideas out for them.
 Email them a few scenic pictures from your last getaway.
-Send them that bomb travel deal you found but passed up.
+Send them that bomb travel deal you found but passed up or the great finance deals for motorhomes at the Auto Finance Online website.

 If you’re entitled to it, take it!
 The benefits of time off far outweigh the negatives.
 Be an example, you just might be the one to pull someone out of that vacation rut!